 Since the early 1990’s the incentive program have been gradually introduced by a broad coalition of different political parties.

-Norway is leading the way for the transition to zero emission electric cars.
+Norway is leading the way for the transition to zero-emission electric cars.
 In 2017, battery electric vehicles (BEVs) had a 21 % market share in Norway.
-This is first and foremost due to a substantial package of incentives developed to promote zero emission cars.
+The transition is first and foremost due to a substantial package of incentives developed to promote zero-emission cars.

 - No purchase/import taxes (1990)